jlgw/CanvasWebIO.jl/README.md

 <img src="demo.gif" style="width: 500px;"/>
-The purpose of this package is to allow the construction of movable SVG objects inside a WebIO Scope, with the objects having their positions accesssible through observables in Julia.
+The purpose of this package is to allow the construction of clickable and movable SVG objects inside a WebIO Scope, with position of each object accesssible through observables in Julia.

 ## Installation
 Install [WebIO](https://github.com/JuliaGizmos/WebIO.jl) and [JSExpr](https://github.com/JuliaGizmos/JSExpr.jl).
 Then run